Feel more like hibernating than going to a spinning class? These home workouts make it much easier to squeeze in the exercise.

 Workout type: Choose from 15-30 minute boxing home workouts focusing on upper body, lower body or go all out with its full-body session.

 Keen to try these workouts at home?
-Remember to link your activity tracker to earn points for getting your heart rate up!
+If you’re a Vitality health insurance, life insurance or investments member, remember to link your activity tracker to earn Vitality points for getting your heart rate up!